-While this acceleration into digital may have been born out of necessity, manufacturers are learning just how effective online channels can be and are unlikely to revert back to such a heavy reliance on offline tactics.
+While this acceleration into digital may have been born out of necessity, manufacturers learned just how effective online channels can be and are unlikely to revert back to such a heavy reliance on offline tactics.

 Use Historical Data As A Basis For Manufacturer Marketing Budgets

-Of course results from 2020 must be looked at through a different lens given the dramatic changes that took place.
+Of course results from the past couple of years must be looked at through a different lens given the dramatic changes that took place.
 But you should be able to look back at what worked for your company, particularly if you experimented with different tactics to adapt to the current circumstances.
 What gave you the best return on your investment?
 What tactics generated the most qualified leads?
 What can you realistically do in the year ahead given the continuing restrictions on gatherings?

 If so, by how much?